szaumoor/ZS_Consumables/README.md

   - **Scintillating** oil: deal 1d2+1 electric damage per hit.
 Save vs. Breath for half, bypasses magic resistance.
   - **Igneous** oil: deal 1d2+1 fire damage per hit.
 Save vs. Breath for half, bypasses magic resistance.
   - **Noxious** Oil: deal 1d2+1 poison damage per hit.
 Save vs. Poison to avoid poisoning: 6 poison damage over 2 rounds.
-  - Drow **Soporiferous** Oil: save vs. Death and fall into a deep slumber for 1 turn.
+  - Drow **Soporific** Oil: save vs. Death and fall into a deep slumber for 1 turn.
 Damage wakes them up.
   - **Kuo-Toan** Oil of **Stunning**: Save vs. Spell at +2 or become stunned for 1 round.
 Considered a poison.
   - **Dragon Bile** Extract: non-dragons take 1 poison damage, and have their movement speed and strength reduced to half for 5 rounds if save vs. Death is failed.
   - **Dragonsbane** oil: a very expensive oil which causes 1d6+2 poison damage to dragons on hit (half to others) which severely weakens dragons for 3 rounds.
 This weakness can only apply once per 3 rounds, and fades progressively round by round.
 The pain it causes also has a 50% chance of disrupting their improved invisibility or stoneskin.